sgoldenlab/simba/docs/FAQ.md

 You may be running the wrong version of python.
 You want to be running Python 64-bit, but may have installed Python 32-bit.

+## 17. I get an error when I try to import multi-animal data (H5 files) from DeepLabCut into SimBA - the error says that SimBA cannot locate my video files.

+This error may read (depending on what version of SimBA you are using):

+* `Cannot locate video MyVideo in mp4 or avi format`, or
+* `ERROR: SimBA searched your project_folder/videos directory for a video file representing the MyVideo and could not find a match.
+Above is a list of possible video filenames that SimBA searched for within your projects video directory without success.`

+Here, you have provided SimBA with a directory containing DeepLabCut tracking data, and now we need to open the video so that we can indicate which animal is which to keep downstream processing consistant across videos.
+For SimBA to find the video, SimBA makes three assumptions behind the hood:

+1. The video file is located inside the `project_folder/videos` directory.
+2. The video file is in `.mp4` or `.avi` format.
+3. If we split the DeepLabCut H5 filename into 2 parts at a given place, then the first part of the H5 filename will contain the video file-name.
+Specifically, DeepLabCut output files can be very long and contain a lot of information, examples could be (with the video filename highlighted in bold:

+* **My_video_007**DLC_dlcrnetms5_main_projectJul1shuffle1_100000_el.h5, or
+* **White_mice_together_no_tail_ends**DLC_resnet50_two_white_mice_052820May28shuffle1_200000_bx.h5

+To find the correct video name, SimBA tries to split each filename into two at a bunch of hard-coded split-points (e.g., 'DLC_resnet50', 'DLC_resnet_50', 'DLC_dlcrnetms5') and keeps the only the text prior to these split-points.
+It then appends the potential file extension ('.mp4', '.MP4', '.avi', '.AVI') and checks if those files are present in your `project_folder/videos` directory, one by one.
+If it can't find a match for any possible combination and permutation, you get this error.